attzonko/mmpy_bot/README.md

 A Python based chat bot framework for [Mattermost](http://www.mattermost.org).
 The code for this bot framework was heavily re-factored in v2.0.0 and will only work with Python 3.8 or higher.
-For Python 2 support, please use versions v1.3.9 or lower.
+For Python 2 and Python3 < 3.8 support, please use versions v1.3.9 or lower.

 ## Features
 - Based on Mattermost [WebSocket API(V4.0.0)](https://api.mattermost.com)